 Presenters at the conference represent an international field of Architects, Engineers, Designers, Fabricators and Software Developers, all working at the cutting-edge of their industries within AEC and Design.

 The 8th iteration of Shape to Fabrication is presented in partnership with the School of Architecture and Cities, University of Westminster, and the 2-day conference takes place at the University of Westminster’s Marylebone Campus, London, on the 26th & 27th April 2023.

 Visit the Shape to Fabrication Logistics page for essential and on-the-day information.

-Presentation information for the 2-day Shape to Fabrication conference is shown below and will be updated when new Shape to Fabrication project announcements are made.
+Presentations for the 2-day Shape to Fabrication conference are shown below and will update when new Shape to Fabrication project announcements are made.

 Day and time splits for the presentations will be published closer to the event.
-A conference agenda will also be available to download here.
+A conference agenda will also be available here to download.

-Sign-up to the Shape to Fabrication newsletter here.
+Follow us on LinkedIn, Instagram and Twitter for the news and updates.
+Sign-up to the monthly Shape to Fabrication newsletter here.